 Where the parties have not agreed, before or during the arbitral proceedings, on relevant procedural matters, the arbitral tribunal is empowered to conduct the arbitration in such a manner as it considers appropriate, subject only to the mandatory provisions of Schedule 1.
 Examples of provisions that expressly empower the arbitral tribunal to decide matters (sometimes only in the event the parties do not agree) include:

 - article 19(2), relating to the default procedural powers of the arbitral tribunal in conducting the proceedings, including the power to ‘determine the admissibility, relevance, materiality, and weight of any evidence’;

 - article 20, relating to the place of arbitration and the location of hearings;

 - article 22, relating to the language of the arbitration;

 - article 23(1), relating to the time for filing statements of claim and defence (and whether documentary evidence is filed simultaneously or at a later date);

 - article 23(2), relating to whether an amendment of a statement of claim or defence should be allowed having regard to the delay in making it;

-- article 31(5), whether a sum directed to be paid in an award shall carry interest; and
+- article 31(5), relating to whether a sum directed to be paid in an award shall carry interest; and

 By section 14A of the Act, arbitral proceedings must be conducted in private.
 Section 14B provides that arbitration agreements are deemed to provide that the parties and the arbitral tribunal must not disclose ‘confidential information’.